xpack/xpack-build-box/macos/README.md

   "${HOME}/Downloads/xpack-build-box.git"
 ```

+Note: the repository uses submodules, and if updated manually, the
+submodules must also be updated.

 ### Build the XBB bootstrap

 For consistent results, the XBB tools are not compiled with the native Apple
 compiler, but with a GCC 7.
+This first set of tools is called _the XBB
+bootstrap_.

 ```console
 $ caffeinate bash "${HOME}/Downloads/xpack-build-box.git/macos/build-xbb-bootstrap.sh"